How to spot a scammer

 Click “Report this profile” where you see suspicious behaviour.
 Places to report a user can be found:

-- At the bottom of the member’s profile
+- By clicking the three dots on the member’s profile

-- By clicking the three dots in the top right hand corner of a profile on the match.com app
+- By clicking the three dots on the top right hand corner of a profile on the match.com app

 Scenarios of scammer behaviour